ooni/spec/data-formats/df-000-base.md

 indicates the moment in which a related set of measurements started rather than the moment where the current measurement started.
 For example, for the Web Connectivity experiment, this is the momement where we start processing a list of input URLs.
-Depending on the implementation, this value may not be reliable, so consumers are advised to prefer `measurement_start_time`.
+Depending on the implementation, and specifically on the way in which input is passed to the measurement engine, this value may not be reliable, so consumers are advised to prefer `measurement_start_time`.
+For example, as of OONI probe-cli v3.0.0-rc.5, this value is incorrect because we measure every URL independently.

 ## Annotations